jmettraux/aac_magic/src/spells.md

 Hit point draining arrows, can be harvested if recovered.

-The scarlet thread arrow fires from the caster's hand, it goes through its target and takes 1d8 + skill HPs from it.
+The scarlet thread arrow fires from the caster's hand, it goes through its target and drains 1d8 + `Cast` HPs from it.
 The arrow flies then for damage * 10 feet and drops on the floor.
 It will dissolve after damage * 2 rounds.

 Should the arrow fall into water, it dissolves twice faster.

-Remember only the caster sees their own thread, but should a caster pick up the arrow, it may absorb the collected CPs if it succeeds a difficulty 6 `Cast` skill check, the attribute modifier is the same attribute modifier used by the caster of the arrow.
+Remember only the caster sees their own thread, but should a caster pick up the arrow, it may absorb the collected CPs if it succeeds a DC 6 `Cast` skill check, the attribute modifier is the same attribute modifier used by the caster of the arrow.
 If the skill check fails, the CPs are lost, if the skill check fails with a double 1, the caster incurs 1 HP damage.

 ## Scarlet Finger